ltalirz/aiida_core/docs/source/howto/installation.rst

         By default, each daemon worker accepts only 200 tasks at a time.
-        If ``verdi daemon status`` constantly warns about a high percentage of the available daemon worker slots being used, you can increase the number of tasks handled by each daemon worker (thus increasing the workload per worker).
+        If ``verdi process list`` warns about a high percentage of the daemon worker slots being used, but the CPU usage of the individual workers in ``verdi daemon status`` is not already close to 100%, you can increase the number of tasks handled by each daemon worker (thus increasing the workload per worker).
         Increasing it to 1000 should typically work.

         Set the corresponding config variable and restart the daemon